Judge orders Kentucky clerk to issue marriage licenses

 “Davis remains free to practice her Apostolic Christian beliefs,” Bunning wrote in his decision.
 “She is even free to believe that marriage is a union between one man and one woman, as many Americans do.
 However, her religious convictions cannot excuse her from performing the duties that she took an oath to perform as Rowan County Clerk.”

-William Sharp, legal director for the American Civil Liberties Union of Kentucky and one of the lawyers representing the plaintiffs, said he planned to discuss the ruling with his clients and was not sure if they planned to seek marriage licenses.
+Gannam added that he believes the case will ultimately be decided by the 6th Circuit U.S. Court of Appeals.

-“We think Judge Bunning’s ruling is sound on the volume of facts,” Sharp said.
+An attorney for the plaintiffs was reviewing the decision and did not have an immediate comment.

-Shortly after the Supreme Court ruling, Kentucky Governor Steve Beshear issued an order to the state’s 120 county clerks to begin processing same-sex marriage licenses.
-A few decided to disregard it because of what they said was their Christian belief that marriage can be only between a man and a woman.
+Shortly after the Supreme Court ruling, Kentucky Governor Steve Beshear issued an order to the state’s 120 county clerks to begin processing same sex marriage licenses.
+However, a few decided to disregard it because of what they said was their Christian belief that marriage can be only between a man and a woman.